'Drive to Survive' season 5 | Image: Netflix

 The New Aussie Hope

-For all the 2023 F1 season’s new cars, regulations and rules, some things never change – namely, the drama surrounding McLaren.
-After a spiteful and messy break-up between the papaya livery and Aussie favourite Daniel Ricciardo, McLaren has sought refuge in a 21-year-old Victorian named Oscar Piastri.
+For all the 2024 F1 season’s new cars, regulations and rules, some things never change – namely, the drama surrounding McLaren.
+More than two years after a spiteful and messy break-up between the papaya livery and Aussie favourite Daniel Ricciardo saw McLaren seek refuge in a Victorian Oscar Piastri, things are starting to move in the right direction.

-Ricciardo will be in attendance for the 2023 Australian F1 Grand Prix, however, this year it will be in a very different position.
-The shoey-loving Australian has taken up a role as a backup driver for Red Bull, where he’s likely to spend most of his time behind the wheel of a simulator, a far stretch from taking out the Italian Grand Prix back in 2021.
-Needless to say, it’s good to see him back in the driver’s suit, even if his time in an actual car is limited.
+The ‘Honey Badger’ will be in attendance for the 2024 Australian F1 Grand Prix, however, this year it will be in a very different position.
+The shoey-loving Australian has taken up a role as a backup driver for Red Bull, where he is currently on loan to Visa Cash App, a far stretch from taking out the Italian Grand Prix back in 2021.
+Needless to say, it’s good to see him back in the driver’s suit.

 “For me, the ability to contribute to and be surrounded by the best team in F1 is hugely appealing, whilst also giving me some time to recharge and refocus,” Ricciardo said upon the announcement.
 “I can’t wait to be with the team and support them with simulator work, testing sessions and commercial activities.
 Let’s go!”